AntibodyEngineers/2024-Antibodies-and-AI/README.md

     classDef module fill:#f9f,stroke:#333,stroke-width:2px;
     class C,F module;
 ```
+The AI & ML team built off past hackathon work and focused on further filtration and utilizing new [technology repositories].
+Two goals were introduced: to see what data the AI trains on best and to see what data makes sense to include versus exclude.
+They decided upon including data of human origin with the RBD epitope and excluding data that did not have heavy and light chain pairs.
+Past code was cleaned, and annotations were added to provide educational clarity for future undergraduate researchers using this resource.

+In Module 2, another task was implemented - designing an antibody using a diffusion model.
+The goal of Module 2 was to introduce sequence diversity to the paratope (antigen-binding site on antibody) to optimize the binding affinity between antibody and antigen.
+The first step was selecting neutralizing antibodies from CovDaB and downloading the corresponding crystal structure from the Protein Data Bank.
+Then the specified CDR3 region underwent Partial Diffusion to select for similar antibodies that could also improvie binding affinity via spike protein binding.
+RFdiffusion was used for this but the team discovered that it could only generate protein structure, but not protein sequence.
+ProteinMPNN was then used to generate protein sequences using the partially diffused structures made in the prior step.

+The protein sequences generated from Partial Diffusion and Sequence Generation were then fed into the cleaned-and-annotated Hackathon script to screen for neutralizing antibodies.
+All non-neutralizing antibodies were discarded.
+After the neutralizing antibodies were selected for, AlphaFold was used to predict and visualize structures using the ProteinMPNN-generated sequences as input.
+The resulting structures were compared to the crystal structures from the Protein Data Bank to assess accuracy.

 Work will build on:
 - [A Gentle Introduction to ML/AI as Applied to Antibody Engineering](https://github.com/NCBI-Codeathons/mlxai-2024-team-smith)